bingoohuang/goup/README.md

    1. by [gurl](https://github.com/bingoohuang/gurl): `gurl :2110/246.png`
    2. by curl: `curl -LO 127.0.0.1:2110/246.png`
    3. by goup disable chunk: `goup -u :2110/246.png -c0`

+## Resources

+1. [SRP](https://github.com/posterity/srp) Go implementation of the Secure Remote Password (SRP) protocol.
+   > SRP is an authentication method that allows the use of user names and passwords over unencrypted channels without revealing the password to an eavesdropper.
+   > SRP also supplies a shared secret at the end of the authentication sequence that can be used to generate encryption keys.
+2. [Encrypted-Content-Encoding HTTP](https://github.com/posterity/ece) Go implementation of Encrypted-Content-Encoding for HTTP (RFC 8188).